Squarespace E-Commerce Pricing

 Strategies to Mitigate Fees

-One strategy to mitigate the impact of transaction fees is to upgrade to a Commerce plan, which eliminates these fees entirely.
+One strategy to reduce the impact of transaction fees is to upgrade to a Commerce plan, which eliminates these fees entirely.
 This option may be cost-effective for businesses with a high volume of sales, where the savings on transaction fees outweigh the higher monthly subscription cost.

 Another approach is to incorporate the cost of transaction fees into the pricing strategy.
 By slightly increasing prices to cover the cost of transaction fees, merchants can maintain their profit margins without directly passing the fee onto the customer.